-Kitchen cabinet trends, from modern farmhouse to industrial styles, have been all-white for what feels like centuries.
-Quartz countertops, white Ikea cabinetry, subway tile ... frankly, the look is getting a little tired.
-Sure, there's a lot to love about the pristine, airy look — but there's plenty to dislike, too (like the number of hours spent cleaning because white shows every speck of dirt).
+Kitchen cabinet trends, from modern farmhouse to industrial styles, have been all-white or light-colored for what feels like decades.
+Quartz countertops, white IKEA cabinetry, subway tile, light wood floors ... the list goes on.
+Sure, there's a lot to love about the pristine, airy look, but it also has its fair share of downsides, too (like the number of hours spent cleaning because white shows every speck of dirt).

 Video of the Day

 Enter dark wood kitchen cabinets.
 Ranging from rich, natural wood finishes to dramatic paint colors, the bold choice will instantly make any space feel more sophisticated.
 And in the case of a rustic or industrial style kitchen, cabinetry flaunting a deep shade will add a little something extra to the decor scheme.
 Black cabinets are super luxe and just as stunning in an open loft as they are in a cozy cabin.
 Navy or purple cupboards, on the other hand, can add surprising depth to a simple kitchen remodel.

 Ready to embrace the dark side?
 Here are 21 cabinet ideas that will inspire you to take the plunge.

 Say goodbye to the all-white kitchen trend, and try some inky cabinets with white walls and flooring instead.
 The combo works best in culinary spaces that are blessed with natural light — and the finished look is oh-so-chic.
 Top your island with a wood counter to inject a little warmth, as demonstrated in this beautiful design from I Spy DIY.